-You will report total average Digital Edition copies as follows, which will be broken out on the ABC Certificate:
+You will report total average Digital Copies as follows, which will be broken out on the ABC Certificate:

-- 1. By geographical type: - a) United Kingdom and Republic of Ireland; - b) Other Countries - 2.
-By circulation type: - a) As for print copies, in the same rate bands: - i) Paid Single Copies (Retail and Single copy sales) - ii) Paid Subscriptions (Single Copy Subscription Sales) - iii) Paid Subscriptions (Multiple Copy Subscription Sales) - iv) Paid Subscriptions (Requested Sponsored Subscription Sales)
+1. By geographical type:

-- v) Paid Multiple Copies (Multiple Copy Business Sales) - vi) Membership Copies - vii) Free Copies Controlled Free Circulation (individually requested only) - viii) Free Requested Delivered Copies - b) Digital Edition specific: - i) All You Can Read Sales - 3.
-A statement of the total average number of print and Digital Edition copies sold bundled as a package (whether for a single issue or a subscription) where both the print and Digital Edition copy have been claimed.
-Note: - a) For periods ending up to December 2020: this is only permitted where the price paid for the package exceeds the relevant print copy Basic Cover Price (single copy sale) or relevant Basic Annual Rate (subscriptions) by at least 20%). - b) From periods ending January 2021: This is only permitted where the print and digital edition copies are claimed on separate certificates, in which case the statement must be included on each certificate.
+- a) United Kingdom and Republic of Ireland; - b) Other Countries - 2.
+By circulation type: - a) As for print copies, in the same rate bands: -) Paid Single Copies (Retail and Single copy sales) - ii) Paid Subscriptions (Single Copy Subscription Sales) - iii) Paid Subscriptions (Multiple Copy Subscription Sales) - iv) Paid Subscriptions (Requested Sponsored Subscription Sales) - v) Membership Copies - vi) Free Copies Controlled Free Circulation (individually requested only) - vii) Free Requested Delivered Copies - b) Digital Copy specific: - i) All You Can Read Sales - ii) Paid Multiple Copies (Multiple Copy Business Sales) - 3.
+A statement of the total average number of print and Digital Copies sold bundled as a package (whether for a single issue or a subscription) where both the print and Digital Copy have been claimed on separate certificates.

-G5.
-Digital Edition copies must meet requirements of the relevant print category except where varied by this section
+- G5.
+Digital Copies must meet requirements of the relevant circulation category except where varied by this section

 - a) Typically to provide evidence of the email alerts to individuals informing them that the issue is available for view/download you will provide system generated proof (such as a notification log of the email alerts sent).
 This system generated proof would normally need to include evidence of what has been distributed, when and to whom, such as:

 - i) Date sent

 - ii) Time sent

 - iii) Name of publication

 - iv) Issue identifier

 - v) Email address

 - vi) Size of file delivered

 - vii) Addressee identifier

 - b) Our testing of email alerts may involve email 'writebacks' to individuals on an on-going basis during the reporting period which is why we will ask for information throughout.

-- c) Single copy retail sales of Digital Editions via a third party retailer (for example Apple Newsstand, Google, Amazon etc) will be reported in the category Retail Sales (Sale or Return).
-Single copy sales of Digital Editions direct to a consumer by the publisher will be claimed in the category Single Copy Sales.
-However copies sold as part of a multi-title package where access to a wide range of different digital editions is available to the consumer must be claimed in the All You Can Read category providing the requirements of that category are met.
+- c) Single copy retail sales of Digital Copies via a third party retailer (for example Apple Newsstand, Google, Amazon etc) will be reported in the category Retail Sales (Sale or Return).
+Single copy sales of Digital Copies direct to a consumer by the publisher will be claimed in the category Single Copy Sales.
+However copies sold as part of a multi-title package where access to a wide range of different Digital Copies is available to the consumer must be claimed in the All You Can Read category providing the requirements of that category are met.